mfalesni/cloud-app-sanity/README.md

 * RHEL6
 * partially RHEL5 (it's not the main focus to support it, but anything I add into the suite runs also on RHEL5)

+If you need some case-specific tuning, folder parametrized is used to store parametrization details which can be loaded using py.test switch <code>--parametrize-file=somefile</code>, which will load <code>paraemtrized/somefile.yaml</code>.
+If no parameter specified, file <code>default.yaml</code> is loaded.

 Contribute!
 ===========
 This suite is not finished yet.
 If you have any idea which could extend the suite, feel free to fork, extend and make a pull request.
-Before making any changes, look into the test_* files to catch the basic principles and look also in the folder <code>testsuite/common</code> which is used to store system-manipulating functions to raise the level of abstraction.
+Before making any changes, look into the test_* files to catch the basic principles and look also in the folder <code>testsuite/plugins</code> which is used to store system-manipulating functions to raise the level of abstraction.

 And I really don't like the ninja comments, so please avoid them.
+If you see any ninja comment in my code, be sure it will disappear soon.

 To-Do:
 =======
-* some of the tests, which are parametrized from external file (eg. test_SERVICES and other), should be able to change the directory to load from to make it more universal.
 * extend, extend, ...

 Prerequisities: